 - Combo Interface Desktop

 Remember, USB 3.0 storage devices are backward Compatible with legacy USB 2.0 and USB 1.1 Macintosh computers.
 Additionally, 1st-generation 10Gbps ThunderBolt storage devices are interchangeable with the current 20Gbps ThunderBolt2 standard.
-USB 3.1 drives will be backward compatible too, at less than peak possible data rates, but ready for the USB-C future.
+With proper cable, USB 3.1 drives are backward compatible too, at less than peak possible data rates, but nonetheless ready for the USB-C future.

 SuperSpeed+ USB 3.1 drives have been introduced with the new micro USB Type-C connector as Rev-1 at 5Gbps.
 The speed increases to 10Gpbs at Rev-2 as the full USB 3.1 specification rollout advances and new Apple products with more mature chipsets are released. eSATA and FireWire 400/800 still have thier place in keeping legacy computer systems viable, but are fading fast.